-A Political system the complete set of institutions, political organizations, and interest groups, the relationships amongst those institutions, and the political norms and rules that govern their functions.
+A Political system is the complete set of institutions, political organizations, and interest groups, the relationships amongst those institutions, and the political norms and rules that govern their functions.
 The ultimate test of any political system is its ability to hold a society together.

 Ways to Assess Political Systems